What many seem to forget is, that it is an ART form.

 Our advance classes get to learn the modern weapon that are used in the West.

-The goal in teaching weapons is to educate on a safe use and how to disarm someone without being harmed.
+The goal in teaching weapons is, the proper and safe way to use and to disarm someone without being harmed in the process.

 NihonTo (Japanese sword) was and still is one of the country Symbol.
 The purpose of Iaido was to slay an opponent with one strike immediately once the sword is drawn.